Surgery and Other Procedures for Cancer Treatment

 - Respiratory tract

-- Reactions to anesthesia or other medicines—Although this complication is rare, it can be very serious.
+- Reactions to anesthesia or other medications—Although this complication is rare, it can be very serious.
 All your vital signs will be monitored throughout the procedure to watch for any signs of a reaction.

 - Problems with other organs, such as the heart or kidneys—These are also very rare, but can be life-threatening.
 This type of complication is more likely to happen to a person who already has problems with these organs.